2010–11 Northern Illinois Huskies men's basketball team

 The 2010–11 Northern Illinois Huskies men's basketball team represented Northern Illinois University in the college basketball season of 2010–11.
 The team, led by head coached by Ricardo Patton, were members of the Mid-American Conference and played their homes game at the Convocation Center in DeKalb, Illinois.
+The Huskies lost to Bowling Green in the first round of the 2011 MAC tournament.